6.1 - Reporting the Bilan Carbone®

 1. A summary the different Stakeholder engagement phases that were implemented: their targets, the messages conveyed, their format, the associated step of the approach;

-1. A summary of the data collected and a description of the data collection process that was followed (data collection matrix) ;
+1. A summary of the data collected as well as a description of the data collection process that was followed (data collection matrix) ;

 2. Documentation of the emission factors used, and of emission factors in spend-based ratios (specific and non-specific) as well as their sources (data collection matrix)